ElektraInitiative/libelektra/src/tools/website-frontend/README.md

 ### application-config.json

-This file does not exist by default.
-It needs to be copied from the template `application-config.json.tpl`.
-To copy the configuration template and mount it into the key database, execute the command `kdb mount-website-frontend-config`.
-The configuration will then be available below `@config_root@/@config_default_profile@`.
+This file will be copied and mounted by the command `kdb mount-website-frontend-config`.
+The configuration will then be available below `@config_root@/@config_default_profile@` in Elektra.

 #### APIs (Backend & GitHub)